 Fig. 8.
-Example of a single spot pulse for the 226 MeV proton beam.
+Example of a single spot pulse for the 226-MeV proton beam.

 A second, faster, time structure that can be observed from this same figure is related to the beam scanning and would not be visible if scanning was not employed.
-In both the first and second longest time structures 13 shorter structures are visible that are related to the scanning of the 13 rows.
+In both the first and second longest time structures, 13 shorter structures are visible that are related to the scanning of the 13 rows.
 On the other hand, the column scanning is not resolved in this measurement.
-For the shortest time structure of the blind golfer algorithm, row scanning is also not resolved due to the fact that each spot is irradiated just once and then the beam keeps moving over the spot grid within just a few hundreds ms. Since the scanning is performed over a wider surface than the diode surface, only a fraction of the beam actually reach the sensitive area of the diode at the edges of the row scanning, that is the reason why there are some dips that highlight the presence of these 13 structures.
-This also explains why the saturation is reached only when scanning around the center of the diode, but not at its periphery, i.e., at the rising and falling edges of the longest time structures.
+For the shortest time structure of the blind golfer algorithm, row scanning is also not resolved because each spot is irradiated just once and then the beam keeps moving over the spot grid within just a few hundred ms. Since the scanning is performed over a wider surface than the diode surface, only a fraction of the beam actually reaches the sensitive area of the diode at the edges of the row scanning, that is the reason why there are some dips that highlight the presence of these 13 structures.
+This also explains why the saturation is reached only when scanning around the center of the diode, but not at its periphery, that is, at the rising and falling edges of the longest time structures.

 The digitization process enforced on the diode signal has a resolution as low as 1 ns.
-However, under the experimental conditions used in this work, the single proton pulses could not be resolved and therefore it is not possible to use single pulse energy deposition to determine the energy of the particles in the beam.
+However, under the experimental conditions used in this work, the single proton pulses could not be resolved and therefore it is not possible to use single-pulse energy deposition to determine the energy of the particles in the beam.
 This fast acquisition can nevertheless be used to capture and acquire more information on the single beam spot pulses, those lasting $\sim 7 \ \mu s$.

-Fig. 7 depicts a couple of examples of average spot pulses that were measured during a 20 MeV and a 226 MeV proton energy run.
+Fig. 7 depicts a couple of examples of average spot pulses that were measured during a 20- and 226-MeV proton energy run.
 There are several noteworthy aspects.
-The pulse duration, defined as starting 10% of maximum signal at rising edge to 10% of maximum signal at falling edge is close to 7 μ s.
-However, the maximum spill intensity is reached only for 1-2 μ s with very long rising and falling edges.
+The pulse duration, defined as starting 10% of the maximum signal at the rising edge to 10% of the maximum signal at the falling edge is close to 7 μ s.
+However, the maximum spill intensity is reached only for 1 and 2 μ s with very long rising and falling edges.
 As the two plots show, no specific energy dependency was found for the shape of the spill.
 Nevertheless, the spills at high energy had a lower degree of repeatability, as indicated by the larger standard deviation.

 The pulse shape analysis can shed further light on even faster time structures present in the proton beam.
 Fig. 8 shows the time structure of a single beam spot pulse exploiting the maximum resolution of the diode.
-Two additional high frequency modes were captured.
-One of them, that has a frequency of ~ 250 ns, is particularly visible on the rising edge of the pulse, but it is also present at the top and in
+Two additional high-frequency modes were captured.
+One of them, which has a frequency of ~250 ns, is particularly visible on the rising edge of the pulse, but it is also present at the top and on the falling edge.
+And even one faster mode is captured when zooming in on the falling edge.
+This faster mode seems to repeat with a frequency of ~16 ns and is coherent with the bunching structure provided by the synchrocyclotron radio frequency (RF) of the single-shot pulse that was measured in a previous study and corresponds to 64 MHz [19].
+Table II summarizes the beam time structure composition of this beam.